Tips to Tackle the COMPASS

-If you are appearing for the COMPASS, there are some distinct features of the test you might want to keep in mind.
+If you are appearing for this exam, there are some distinct features of the test you might want to keep in mind.
 These are

 - The untimed nature:

-The COMPASS test is untimed.
-This gives it a distinct advantage over other tests, because you don't have to deal with the pressures of performing in a time constrained manner.
+The test is untimed and this gives it a distinct advantage over other tests, because you do not have to deal with the pressures of performing in a time constrained manner.
 Thus, you can take your time while answering each question or section.